Wuziyi616/Graduate_Application/README.md

 # Professor List in CV
 Currently looking for summer internship in Computer Vision area, so I make a list of professors that interest me.

 Professors are grouped by universities, sorted by [csranking](http://csrankings.org/).
-I mainly select professors who still work in universities for full-time, and still publish papers in last year.
+I mainly select professors who still work in universities for full-time, and still published papers last year.

 Info terms include:
 - University Name